 With so much data involved during the clinical trial supply chain, especially with the myriad of wearable and biosensors that can potentially be used in a trial, it is critical that the data is not only collected, but also is done so efficiently and effectively.
 This is where IoMT comes into the picture.

 Firstly, devices must be identified that are both suitable for clinical trials and satisfy regulatory requirements.
 For data capture and monitoring, these devices must be deployed to sites, and have training provided to both site personnel and patients.
 Crucially, the devices should then be monitored throughout the trial for usage making sure that faulty devices are dealt with and the correct behavioral messaging is delivered to patients who are not adhering.
-Therefore, adopting a robust digital platform is crucial to realise the full potential of an IoT healthcare system in a clinical trial (more on an IoT health digital platform and how to use it in digital health here)
+Therefore, adopting a robust digital platform is crucial to realise the full potential of an IoT healthcare system in a clinical trial.

 The benefits of IoMT